Wedding Photography at Castell Coch Near Cardiff in South Wales

 Read More>> Having a Short or Micro-Wedding Day?

-Stepping outside into the fresh Welsh woodland air: The light changes again from inside to outside, and I ask the couple to pause for a few seconds before exiting the building to enable me to set up the camera for daylight.
+Stepping outside into the fresh Welsh woodland air, the light changes again from inside to outside, and I ask the couple to pause for a few seconds before exiting the building so I can set up the camera for daylight.

-The directional light is impressive in the courtyard and illuminates the couple’s descent down the stone staircase well.
+The directional light in the courtyard is impressive, illuminating the couple’s descent down the stone staircase well.

 Congratulations, Bubbles and Group Shots

-One of the most lovely times of the wedding day is when the newly-wedded couple greet their guests, all wanting to give their congratulations.
-It’s the time that shows the true relationship between the guests as with the selection of photos below.
+One of the most lovely times of the wedding day is when the newlywed couple greet their guests, all wanting to give their congratulations.
+It’s the time that reveals the relationship between the guests, as seen in the selection of photos below.

 Castell Coch does not allow confetti, but bubbles are a popular alternative.

-It’s up to the couple and photographer how to use the remaining time at the venue.
-I tend to photograph the congratulations (as everyone is keen to wish the couple well), bubbles (if used) and then finish with the group and couples portraits.
+It’s up to the couple and the photographer how to use the remaining time at the venue.
+I tend to photograph the congratulations (as everyone is keen to wish the couple well), the bubbles (if used), and then finish with the group and couple portraits.

 The love between the groom and his brother is undeniable in this image.
 The wide-angle shows the bride looking on as well as some of the courtyard’s architecture.